 Students actively use blackboard to check grades, find assignments, and communicate with classmates.
 Blackboard can be a great tool that professors can use to enhance the classroom experience and improve the overall quality of classroom instruction.

 Students are able to critique their classroom experience by submitting evaluations.
 Student Government will ensure that students are more included in the evaluation process, and that their concerns are addressed.

 Advising is a very crucial service provided to students.
 Advisors maintain the movement towards graduation for students.
 Student Government will work to make sure that a system is developed that works most efficiently to this aim.

 Book costs are one of the major rising costs for students at UofL.
-Many ways to deal with this issue include educating professors on the cheapest books to purchase, developing book swap programs between students, and keeping all members of the UofL community aware of the issue.
+Many ways to deal with this issue include educating professors on the cheapest books to purchase and keeping all members of the UofL community aware of the issue.

 Many students are upset with the inconsistency in the grading policy.
 Depending on the professor, students taking the same class and get the same numerical score end up with a different letter grade.
 Student Government will work with faculty to develop consistency methods.

 When students first come to the University of Louisville, they have no idea what it takes to succeed here.
 The general education courses that each respective college has are great opportunities to teach how to be a successful student.